 Make a map of Germany using its ISO country code (“DE”).
 Pass the ISO code as a Python string to the

 Change the color of the land to “khaki” and the water to “azure”.

 Change the color of the lakes (using the

 lakesparameter) to “red”.

 Create a global map.
 Set the region to “d” to center the map at the Prime Meridian or “g” to center the map at the International Date Line.
 When the region is set without using a list full of integers or floating numbers, the argument needs to be passed as a Python string.
-Create a map with a width of 15 centimeters using the Mollweide (“W”) projection.
+Create a 15 centimeter map using the Mollwide (“W”) projection.